-Action # Title Description Total Funds Contributing 10 Forward Thinking Identify topics or issues to be addressed in years two and three of this plan, and begin discussions of needed Professional Development and other supports (release time, planning time, etc.) \$20,000.00 Yes
+Action # Title Description Total Funds Contributing student coping and pro-social skills in the wake of the COVID Pandemic.
+2.10 Forward Thinking Identify topics or issues to be addressed in years two and three of this plan, and begin discussions of needed Professional Development and other supports (release time, planning time, etc.) \$20,000.00 Yes